-The industry-level inflows to county f from county g $(IN{f,k})$ were calculated as the inflow ratio multiplied by the corresponding component of the income subject to adjustment (ISA) in industry
+The industry-level inflows to county f from county g ( $IN{f,k}$ ) were calculated as the inflow ratio multiplied by the corresponding component of the income subject to adjustment (ISA) in industry k in county g ( $ISA{g,k}$ ).
+The industry-level outflows from county f to county g ( $OUT{f,k}$ ) were calculated as the outflow ratio multiplied by the ISA in industry k in county f ( $ISA{f,k}$ ).

-$$IN{f,k} = (I{f,k})(ISA{g,k})$$

-$$OUT{f,k} = (O{f,k})(ISA{f,k})$$
+$$IN{f,k} = (I{f,k})(ISA{g,k})$$ $$OUT{f,k} = (O{f,k})(ISA{f,k})$$

-Summing the inflows for all industries yields the total inflows to county f (IN_i), and summing the outflows for all industries yields total outflows from county f (OUT_i).
+Summing the inflows for all industries yields the total inflows to county f ( $IN_f$ ), and summing the outflows for all industries yields total outflows from county f ( $OUT_f$ ).

-$$IN{f.} = \sum{k=1}^{N} IN{f,k}$$ $OUT{f.} = \sum{k=1}^{N} OUT{f,k}$
+$$IN{f.} = \sum{k=1}^{N} IN{f,k}$$ $$OUT{f.} = \sum{k=1}^{N} OUT{f,k}$$

 Modifying the provisional 1990 estimates.--The provisional 1990 estimates of the residence adjustment for some counties were modified in three cases.
-In the first case, the estimates for each of the almost 1100 counties that are in clusters that have high rates of commuting among their constituent counties (mostly multicounty metropolitan areas) were modified to incorporate the 1989 distribution of wages and salaries from the 1990 census.4 The estimates for these counties were modified because in numerous cases, the geographic coding by place of work of the JTW data and that of the source data for wages and salaries are inconsistent.5
+In the first case, the estimates for each of the almost 1100 counties that are in clusters that have high rates of commuting among their constituent counties (mostly multicounty metropolitan areas) were modified to incorporate the 1989 distribution of wages and salaries from the 1990 census.
+The estimates for these counties were modified because in numerous cases, the geographic coding by place of work of the JTW data and that of the source data for wages and salaries are inconsistent.

-^{4.} The 1989 distribution reflects the place of residence of the income recipients on April 1, 1990, not their place of residence when they received the wages and salaries.
+4. The 1989 distribution reflects the place of residence of the income recipients on April 1, 1990, not their place of residence when they received the wages and salaries.

-First, the provisional estimate of wages and salaries by place of residence for each county in each cluster was calculated as the estimate of wages and salaries by place of work plus the net residence adjustment for wages and salaries.6 Second, the provisional place-of-residence estimates of wages for the counties in each cluster were summed to a total estimate for the cluster.
+First, the provisional estimate of wages and salaries by place of residence for each county in each cluster was calculated as the estimate of wages and salaries by place of work plus the net residence adjustment for wages and salaries.
+Second, the provisional place-of-residence estimates of wages for the counties in each cluster were summed to a total estimate for the cluster.
 Third, the total estimate for each cluster was allocated to the counties of the cluster in proportion to the 1989 wage-and-salary distribution from the 1990 census in order to produce the modified provisional estimates of wages and salaries by county of residence.
-Fourth, the estimate of the residence adjustment for each county in the cluster was calculated as the modified provisional estimate of place-of-residence wages minus the provisional estimate of place-of-residence adjustment.
+Fourth, the estimate of the residence adjustment for each county in the cluster was calculated as the modified provisional estimate of place-of-residence wages minus the provisional estimate of place-of-residence wages minus the provisional estimate of place-of-residence wages plus the provisional estimate of the residence adjustment.

-The difference between the estimate of the residence adjustment and the provisional estimate of the residence adjustment was expressed as a flow between pairs of counties in the same cluster in order to facilitate the extrapolation of the 1990 residence-adjustment estimates to
+The difference between the estimate of the residence adjustment and the provisional estimate of the residence adjustment was expressed as a flow between pairs of counties in the same cluster in order to facilitate the extrapolation of the 1990 residence-adjustment estimates to 1991-2000.
+In the simplest situation--a two-county cluster--the additional flow was assumed to be from the county with the negative difference to the county with the (exactly offsetting) positive difference.